 - a.
 All ACT Team members shall work closely with the Team Psychiatrist to assess and document each client's mental illness symptoms and behavior in response to medication, and shall monitor clients for medication side effects. - b.
 ACT Team members shall follow Behavioral Wellness policies and procedures regarding medication.
 County medical staff shall: - i.
-Facilitate client education and informed consent about medication; - ii.
+Facilitate client education and informed consent about medication: - ii.
 Record physician orders; - iii.
 Order medication; - iv.
 Arrange for all medication related activities to be organized by the ACT Team and documented in the Weekly Client Contact Schedule and Daily Staff Assignment Schedules; and - v.
 Provide security for storage of medications, including setting aside a private area for set up of medications by the ACT Team's nursing staff. - 5.
 Coordination with Health Care and Other Providers.
 The Program represents a unique program model, whereby one self-contained team of staff provides an integrated package of treatment, rehabilitation, and support services to each client.
 There shall be minimal referral to external mental health treatment and rehabilitation services.
 However, the Program shall provide a high degree of coordination with healthcare providers and others with whom clients may come in contact.
 The Program shall be responsible for: - a.
 Coordinating and ensuring appropriate medical, dental and vision services for each client.
 Based on client consent, the ACT Team shall establish close working relationships with primary care physicians to support optimal health and to assist with monitoring any medical conditions (e.g., diabetes, high cholesterol); - b.
 Coordinating with psychiatric and general medical hospitals throughout an individual's inpatient stay.
-Whenever possible, ACT Team staff should be present when the client is admitted, and should visit the hospital daily for care coordination and discharge planning purposes;
+Whenever possible, ACT Team staff should be present when the client is admitted, and should contact the hospital daily for care coordination and discharge planning purposes: - c.
+Maintaining relationships with detoxification and substance abuse treatment services to coordinate care when ACT clients may need these services; - d.
+Maintaining close working relationships with criminal justice representatives to support clients involved in the adult justice system (e.g., courts, probation officers, jails and correctional facilities, parole officers);